baxeaz/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 If you’re setting up on a brand new Windows EC2 Instance as your submitter, a g5.2xlarge instance with 200 GB of storage will likely be reasonable minimum:

-1. Download the Epic Installer and install a version of Unreal between versions 5.2 and 5.4.
-With 5.5 a bug has been observed that may prevent headless rendering on Deadline Cloud - we recommend using version 5.4.x at latest currently.
+1. Download the Epic Installer and install a version of Unreal between versions 5.2 and 5.5.
+Note that on version 5.5 with DirectX 11 there's a crash bug which can affect projects which has been fixed in Unreal's source and can be tracked [here](https://github.com/EpicGames/UnrealEngine/commit/e1b60c8c77dd568e51f8c61011a54a54e0c04e84).
+Projects in Deadline Cloud should use DirectX 12 with UE 5.5.
 1. NVIDIA GRID drivers - Follow Windows instructions - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-GRID-driver

 ## Windows Long Paths